-In order for you to be able to setup goals in Google Analytics, you will need to have admin access to your account.
-Once logged into the GA platform you will need to go to Admin>View>Goals as can be seen in image Fig 01.
+In order for you to be able to set up goals in Google Analytics, you will need to have admin access to your account.
+Once logged into the GA platform you will need to go to Admin>View>Goals

-If you click on the Goals link highlighted in the previous image you will be presented with a screen similar to that in Fig 02 of course if you already have some goals set up by someone previous, then this may look slightly different.
+If you click on the Goals link , you will be presented with a screen.
+Of course, if you already have some goals set up by someone previous, then this may look slightly different.

-Click the add ‘New Goal’ button to go through to the actual goals screen as shown in Fig 03.
+Click the add ‘New Goal’ button to go through to the actual goals screen.

 At this point you could experiment with setting up some of the custom goals that are built into GA through the templates, there is nothing wrong with these and they are good for getting an understanding of how Marketing Campaign Tracking works but in general, it is easiest to select custom and define your own goal.

 Don’t worry here as whichever option you use there is no extra code that needs applying to the website as GA deals with all of this for you.
 You will be surprised how many times we hear that people haven’t set up goals because they didn’t understand the code.

 You do need to be careful here and think about your Marketing Campaign Tracking as you don’t get the option to delete goals and set up another one and you have a limited amount of goals you can set up.
 (20 per reporting view) To set up more than 20 goals you would have to set up an additional view for the property.

 If you were to select custom, you would be presented with the next screen that allows you to select the type of goal you wish to use, with Google Analytics there are four specific goal types.
 But before we look at those go ahead and give the goal a meaningful name.

 Destination: This type of goal keeps track of a specific URL and is usually used to track things such as thank you pages and confirmation pages, each time one of these is visited it will trigger the goal.